Xavopls/Raspberry-kit/README.md

 # Search the disk we want to mount.
 (Example: /dev/sda)
 fdisk -l

 # Check if it is already mounted
 lsblk

-# If the MOUNTPOINT header is blank, we have to mount it.
-We will mount it at /mnt in this example
+# If the MOUNTPOINT header is mounted (Example: in /mnt), run:
-mount /dev/sda1 /mnt
+umount /dev/sda1 /mnt

+# Find the UUID of the disk partition
+ls -l /dev/disk/by-uuid/

+# Add the mount settings into the '/etc/fstab' file so when the machine is rebooted, it won't change.
+# If the file system of your disk is ntfs, in the FILE_SYSTEM argument you'll have to install ntfs-3g and add "ntfs-3g" as label.
+echo UUID="{UUID_OF_THE_DISK}" {NEW_DIRECTORY_TO_MOUNT} {FILE_SYSTEM (Example: ext4)} defaults,auto 0 0 | \
+     sudo tee -a /etc/fstab

+# Read from fstab and mount the disk.
+(Restarting the machine also works)
+mount -a
 ```

 ## Set up